-Deepdale Groups Hostel sits in the village of Burnham Deepdale in an ANOB on the North Norfolk Coast.
-It offers comfortable, self-catering accommodation for groups.
-Sleeping up to 18 people in 4 bedrooms, it is perfect for groups, larger family gathering or reunions.
-A great base for a walking break or cycling tour, or for bird/wildlife watching groups.
-The knowledgeable staff are on hand to give advice and share their passion for the area.More details
+Deepdale Groups Hostel is at the heart of Burnham Deepdale in an Area of Outstanding Natural Beauty on the beautiful North Norfolk Coast.
+The Groups Hostel offers comfortable, self-catering accommodation for groups.
+Sleeping up to 18 people in 4 bedrooms, it is perfect for friends, larger family gathering, clubs or reunions.
+A great base for a walking break, cycling tour or for bird/wildlife watching groups.
+The knowledgeable staff give advice and share their passion for the areaMore details

 This map shows the Bunkhouses, Camping barns and hostels in the East of England

 It covers the East Anglian counties of Essex, Suffolk and Norfolk, as well as Lincolnshire and Nottingham to the North and Cambridgeshire to the West.

 The North Sea coastline is a haven for wildlife and has a number of fantastic sites for bird and wildlife watchers including Gibraltar Point Nature Reserve, The North Norfolk Coast AONB, The Suffolk Coast and Heaths AONB and famous RSPB reserve at Minsmere.